Juandavidc08/streetseekerapp/README.md

 This project is built upon the foundational framework provided by Code Institute's "I Think Therefore I Blog" walkthrough module.
 The initial blog template served as a base, which was extensively customized using Bootstrap and custom CSS to meet the specific requirements of this application.

+To [TripAdvisor](http://www.tripadvisor.com/) for being my support in the reasearch of nice places in Barcelona making easier to populate my database.

 Alot of credits to CODEMY for their incredible explanations on their tutorias of django in youtube , the best of all its free and I did learn so much many concepts I did have miss before [@Codemycom](https://www.youtube.com/watch?v=cb1Pr8-m5YE&t=36)

 Also from youtube to [@TechWithTim] one of my favorites youtubers of all, with these videos he simplified what sometimes is give to you as if it was impossible (https://www.youtube.com/watch?v=nGIg40xs9e4&t=799s)